jonnonz1/nz-statute-book/acts/public/2025/immigration-fiscal-sustainability-and-system-integrity-amendment-act-2025.md

 This Act is the Immigration (Fiscal Sustainability and System Integrity) Amendment Act 2025.

 ### 2 Commencement
-(1) This Act comes into force on the day after Royal assent, with some exceptions.
+(1) This Act comes into force on 28 November 2025, with some exceptions.
-(2) Sections 4(2) and (3), 16, 17, 34(2), 37, 38(1) to (3), 39, 43(3), 45(4), 46(2), 50, 52, and 54(1) (which make amendments in relation to decisions about applications for a warrant of commitment) come into force 3 months after Royal assent.
+(2) Sections 4(2) and (3), 16, 17, 34(2), 37, 38(1) to (3), 39, 43(3), 45(4), 46(2), 50, 52, and 54(1) (which make amendments in relation to decisions about applications for a warrant of commitment) come into force on 27 February 2026.
-(3) Sections 18, 19, 20(1) to (3), 21 to 25, and 67 (which make amendments in relation to deportation) come into force 6 months after Royal assent.
+(3) Sections 18, 19, 20(1) to (3), 21 to 25, and 67 (which make amendments in relation to deportation) come into force on 27 May 2026.
-(4) Sections 43(4), 48, 49, 51, 53, and 62 to 64 (which make amendments to introduce electronic monitoring as a condition of release of a person liable to arrest and detention) come into force on the first anniversary of Royal assent.
+(4) Sections 43(4), 48, 49, 51, 53, and 62 to 64 (which make amendments to introduce electronic monitoring as a condition of release of a person liable to arrest and detention) come into force on 27 November 2026.

 ### 3 Principal Act
 This Act amends the Immigration Act 2009.